Stonelinks/leaflet-react-experiment/README.md

 # leaflet-react-experiment
-POC that a react components can mount on leaflet controls
+Small POC that react can mount on leaflet controls